 When diabetic patients are exposed to stress such as fever, trauma, infection, or surgery, a temporary loss of control of blood glucose may occur.
 At such times, temporary insulin therapy may be necessary.

 Information for Patients

-Acarbose Tablets themselves do not cause hypoglycemia even when administered to patients in the fasted state.
+Acarbose tablets themselves do not cause hypoglycemia even when administered to patients in the fasted state.
 Sulfonylurea drugs and insulin, however, can lower blood sugar levels enough to cause symptoms or sometimes life-threatening hypoglycemia.
-Because Acarbose Tablets given in combination with a sulfonylurea or insulin will cause a further lowering of blood sugar, it may increase the hypoglycemic potential of these agents.
-Hypoglycemia does not occur in patients receiving metformin alone under usual circumstances of use, and no increased incidence of hypoglycemia was observed in patients when Acarbose Tablets were added to metformin therapy.
+Because Acarbose tablets given in combination with a sulfonylurea or insulin will cause a further lowering of blood sugar, they may increase the hypoglycemic potential of these agents.
+Hypoglycemia does not occur in patients receiving metformin alone under usual circumstances of use, and no increased incidence of hypoglycemia was observed in patients when Acarbose tablets were added to metformin therapy.
 The risk of hypoglycemia, its symptoms and treatment, and conditions that predispose to its development should be well understood by patients and responsible family members.
-Because Acarbose Tablets prevent the breakdown of table sugar, patients should have a readily available source of glucose (dextrose, D-glucose) to treat symptoms of low blood sugar when taking Acarbose Tablets in combination with a sulfonylurea or insulin.
+Because Acarbose tablets prevent the breakdown of table sugar, patients should have a readily available source of glucose (dextrose, D-glucose) to treat symptoms of low blood sugar when taking Acarbose tablets in combination with a sulfonylurea or insulin.

 Carcinogenesis, Mutagenesis, and Impairment of Fertility